Buying a short-term health plan in North Dakota

 - State regulators warn consumers about the shortcomings of short-term plans.

-- At least five insurers offer short-term plans in North Dakota.
+- At least two insurers offer short-term plans in North Dakota.

 ND short-term plans limited to 185 days